Ikkyū (manga)

 Ikkyū (あっかんべェ一休, Akkanbe Ikkyū) is a Japanese manga series written and illustrated by Hisashi Sakaguchi, based on the life of the 14th century Zen monk Ikkyū.
+It was serialized in Kodansha's seinen manga magazine Monthly Afternoon from May 1993 to November 1995, left unfinished when Sakaguchi died from acute heart failure at the age of 49.
+The manga posthumously received the Japan Cartoonists Association Award in 1996.

 Set during the tumultuous Muromachi period, the manga focuses on Ikkyū's spiritual struggles and transformation into an unorthodox, wandering monk.
 The story combines and truncates many of the facts and fictions of Ikkyū's life and draws influence from Noh theatre.

-It was serialized in the Monthly Afternoon magazine by Kodansha from 1993-1996, left unfinished when Sakaguchi died from acute heart failure at the age of 49.
-The manga received the Japan Cartoonists Association Award posthumously.

 Plot

-Bastard son of Emperor Go-Komatsu, Ikkyū is given to the Ankokuji Temple in Kyoto for his own safety.
+The story is set during the tumultuous Muromachi period.
+Illegitimately-born son of Emperor Go-Komatsu, Ikkyū, is given to the Ankokuji Temple in Kyoto for his own safety.
 Ardent in his studies of Zen, Ikkyu is a clever boy who becomes tired of the hypocrisy surrounding him at the Ankokuji.
-Wandering the cities and backcountry of Japan, Ikkyu develops a legendary reputation as both an ascetic and libertine monk.
+Wandering the cities and back-country of Japan, Ikkyu develops a legendary reputation as both an ascetic and libertine monk.

+Publication

+Written and illustrated by Hisashi Sakaguchi, Ikkyū was serialized in Kodansha's seinen manga magazine Monthly Afternoon from May 25, 1993, (Note: Debuted in the magazine's July 1993 issue, released on May 25, 1993.) to November 25, 1995, (Note: Finished in the magazine's January 1996 issue, released on November 25, 1995.) until his death from acute heart failure in December 1995.
+Kodansha collected its chapters in four tankōbon volumes, released from December 18, 1993, to January 23, 1996.
+The volumes were later republished in two bunkobon volumes, with both volumes released on October 12, 1998.